signet-framework/case-study/pages/case-study/background/challenges_testing_microservices.md

 - **Provider** - a service which exposes some functionality and/or data for other services to use
 - **Consumer** - a service which requires functionality and/or data from another service in order to fulfill its own requirements

+In practice, a single service can be both a consumer and a provider (but ideally not with respect to the same other service).

+TODO: [A] => [B] => [C]

 Microservices should be loosely coupled—one team should not need to know how another team's services are implemented.
 Suppose a provider team wants to change their service's API.
 If the provider team does not know how the consumer services are implemented, it is easy for them to accidentally change the API in a way that breaks a consumer.

 Integration and E2E tests are well-suited to catch this type of error before it is introduced into production.
-However, applying broadly-scoped tests to microservices can hinder independent deployability, clear ownership, and rapid development cycles.
+However, it is difficult to apply broadly-scoped tests to microservices without hindering independent deployability, clear ownership, and rapid development cycles.
 In the following section, we will explore why this is the case.

 ### Challenges with Integration Testing